 Getting the data from the sources is just the start, as referential and contextual data is extremely important to any recertification or entitlement project.
 For example, IAM workflows always require accurate ownership.
 The owners are the business people who will have to certify access.
 The reality is most companies have incomplete ownership catalogs and, very often, conflicting information.

 Where we provide value: Well, there is some common sense checks we do first.
 Is the Owner listed still at the company?
 In addition, when an owner can not be found, we leverage a host of proprietary methodologies and algorithms behind-the-scenes that fills in the gaps automatically.

-Finally, data needs to be normalize and the presentation layer needs to be addressed.
-For example, if you want Group Drives to be certified by the data owner, every folder and file can’t be include in the review.
-It’s just too much data consume rationally.
+Finally, data needs to be normalized and the presentation layer needs to be addressed.
+For example, if you want Group Drives to be certified by the data owner, every folder and file can’t be included in the review.
+It’s just too much data to consume rationally.